Flood Advisory issued for Northeast Prince William Sound by NWS - NewsBreak

 Flood Watch issued for Ashley, Chicot by NWS

-Effective: 2022-08-22 11:22:00 CDT Expires: 2022-08-23 19:00:00 CDT Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
-Target Area: Ashley; Chicot FLOOD WATCH REMAINS IN EFFECT THROUGH TUESDAY EVENING * WHAT...Flash flooding caused by excessive rainfall continues to be possible. * WHERE...Portions of southeast Arkansas, northeast Louisiana and Mississippi, including the following areas and parishes, in southeast Arkansas, Ashley and Chicot.
-In northeast Louisiana, Catahoula, Concordia, East Carroll, Franklin LA, Madison LA, Morehouse, Richland, Tensas and West Carroll.
-In Mississippi, Adams, Claiborne, Copiah, Franklin MS, Hinds, Issaquena, Jefferson, Lawrence, Lincoln, Madison MS, Rankin, Sharkey, Simpson, Warren, Washington and Yazoo. * WHEN...Through Tuesday evening. * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations. * ADDITIONAL DETAILS - http://www.weather.gov/safety/flood
+Effective: 2022-08-22 15:03:00 CDT Expires: 2022-08-23 19:00:00 CDT Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
+Target Area: Ashley; Chicot FLOOD WATCH REMAINS IN EFFECT THROUGH TUESDAY EVENING * WHAT...Flash flooding caused by excessive rainfall continues to be possible. * WHERE...Portions of southeast Arkansas, northeast Louisiana and central Mississippi. * WHEN...Through Tuesday evening. * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations. * ADDITIONAL DETAILS - Expect heavy rain to redevelop late tonight into early Tuesday and continue through much of the day. - http://www.weather.gov/safety/flood

 Comments / 0